 Taven Bryan*, 3-4DE, Florida

-Height: 6-4.
-Weight: 295.
-Projected 40 Time: 4.99.
+Height: 6-5.
+Weight: 291.
+Arm: 32.74.
+40 Time: 4.98.
 Projected Round (2018): 1-2.
 4/25/18: At the NFL Scouting Combine, Bryan showed his freakish athleticism and speed with a tremendous workout.
 That solidified his first-round standing.
 Bryan broke out in 2017 with 40 tackles with six tackles for a loss and four sacks.
 He had a dominant game against Texas A&M. In speaking with some scouting sources, Bryan has drawn comparisons to Denver Broncos defensive lineman Derek Wolfe.
 Some announcers have compared the 6-foot-4, 295-pounder Bryan to J.J.
-Watt, and in terms of style of play Bryan is reminiscent of Watt when playing well, but Bryan is not consistently dominant to deserve a comparison to Watt.
+Watt, and in terms of style of play, Bryan is reminiscent of Watt when playing well, but Bryan is not consistently dominant to deserve a comparison to Watt.

 Bryan has a tremendous get-off with serious explosion off the snap.
 He also has developed strength with active hands to shed blocks.
 With his length, Bryan can play end or tackle, and he would be a perfect fit as a five-technique.
 He had a late start in football, however, from growing up Wyoming, and that shows up in him not demonstrating good instincts.
 Bryan is inconsistent while lacking feel and pass-rushing moves.
 Thus even though he is a first-round athlete, he still needs development as a player.